"Art is the imposing of a pattern on experience, and our aesthetic enjoyment is recognition of the pattern.”

 Applying this technique to concepts taught in Computer Science is a great way to help students identify patterns in the specific coding language and transfer the knowledge to other Object Oriented languages.
 "Over time, exposure to these problem-solving situations gives us a subconscious familiarity with their essential nature that we can hardly articulate in words, but which we can easily put into action.
 (NOVA, 2013)"

-A great way to introduce pattern recognition in Computer Science is with the concept of objects and methods.
+An effective way to introduce pattern recognition in Computer Science is by using the concept of objects and methods.
 Even in the first few days of teaching students to code, showing how methods are applied to an object can help students progress as they learn more complex Python concepts.
 Helping students see the pattern between an object and the methods applied to an object helps them build the baseline understanding of how the relationships between them work in an object-oriented programming language without introducing OOP.

 Below are five tips on how you can begin teaching patterns using Objects and methods.